 32. Burro’s Tail (Sedum Morganianum)

 This is a hanging succulent that is safe for your pets as it gets to stay out of reach and all you need is a great container.
-It grows best in full sunlight, and ensure not o overwater during the winter season.
+It grows best in full sunlight, and ensures not o overwater during the winter season.

 33. Zebra Plant (Aphelandra squarrosa)